 CIPA doesn’t apply to libraries and schools that only receive discounts for telecommunication services.
 Similarly, the regulation doesn’t authorize the monitoring of Internet use by either minors or adults.
 Authorized individuals can also disable the filtering or blocking measure during the use of Internet resources to conduct research or for any other lawful purpose.

-The role of state and local authorities as far as CIPA compliance is concerned is determining what content is inappropriate or appropriate for minors.
+The role of state and local authorities as far as CIPA compliance checklist is concerned is determining what content is inappropriate or appropriate for minors.
 Furthermore, CIPA doesn’t have a provision for the blocking of social media sites such as Facebook altogether.
 Nonetheless, isolated cases of mature or objectionable content ought to be filtered out.

 In 2011, the Federal Communications Commission issued an order that updated CIPA requirements.
-The new CIPA compliance guidelines imposed additional requirements for libraries and schools that receive E-rate discounts.
+The new CIPA guidelines imposed additional requirements for libraries and schools that receive E-rate discounts.
 Owing to the complexity of risks that minors face when online today, there was a need to update CIPA requirements to ensure more protection to minors.

 The updated requirements not only protect minors from malicious Internet users but also focuses on educating them about proper interaction with other users, especially on social media sites.
 Minors also need to get educated about interactions with other users in chatrooms and how to handle cyberbullying.